 “Edge computing addresses the other part of the equation by placing compute and storage resources within the telco network infrastructure.
 This eliminates any backhaul latency associated with central data centers.”
 5G will connect the next wave of smart devices, resulting in exponential growth of data at the edge .

-Read moreWhat is latency in edge computing?
+Read moreWhat describes relationship between 5G and edge computing?

 Read more